Weekly Oil Markets Recap - Déjà Vu For The Short-Sellers

 We think the OPEC deal has a much higher probability now of going through, and looking at this week's position disclosure, we think the shorts are going to be in full a whole lot of pain in the next rally up.

 What happened?
-OPEC did pull of a production cut deal, and WTI rallied from $46 to $54 in a month's time.
+OPEC did pull off a production cut deal, and WTI rallied from $46 to $54 in a month's time.
 What happened to short-sellers?
 They were squeezed.

 Why is this a déjà vu moment?